 - an allergic reaction (shortness of breath; closing of your throat; hives; swelling of your lips, face, or tongue; rash; or fainting);

 - severe watery diarrhea and abdominal cramps; or

 - unusual bleeding or bruising.

-Other, less serious side effects maybe more likely to occur.
-Continue to take cloxacillin and talk to your doctor if you experience
+Other, less serious side effects may be more likely to occur.
+Continue to take cloxacillin and talk to your doctor if you experience any symptoms.

 - mild nausea, vomiting, diarrhea, or abdominal pain;

 - white patches on the tongue (thrush/yeast infection);

 - itching or discharge of the vagina (vaginal yeast infection); or

 - black, “hairy” tongue or sore mouth or tongue.

 Other side effects other than those listed here may also occur.
 Talk to your doctor about any side effects that seem unusual or that are especially bothersome.